 This finish prevents static build up in a fabric and also helps to give it a soft drape

-This process results in smooth lustrous linen look.
+This process results in a smooth lustrous linen look.
 In this process, the yarns of fabric are flattened as the fabric revolves around a drum while the surface is pounded with hammers

 This refers to techniques that are used to make raised designs on the surface of the fabric.
 This technique uses a chemical paste that destroys a layer of fabric to create a patterned effect and can sometimes result in a sheer look.
 Also called etched or devore.